What to Eat in Hoian?

 3. Steamed Wheat Flour Cake, Banh Vac (White Rose)

 It has been said that a French came to Hoian and tasted Banh Vac.
-Falling in love with the savory cake that looks like elegant white rose, he called it White Rose.
+Falling in love with the savory cake that looks like an elegant white rose, he called it White Rose.
 Banh Vac is a kind of dumplings made from two thin round rice paper and a small shrimp and pork ball in the center.
-The rice paper’s edge is translucent white, chewy and warp after being steamed.
-There are many steps to make the cake such as filtering and purifying the water from Ba Le well, making the dough, molding the cake, making fillings, steaming and making the sauce… White rose is served with crispy deep-fried onion, chopped green onion and dipping sweet and sour fish sauce.
+The rice paper’s edge is translucent white, chewy and warps after being steamed.
+There are many steps to make the cake such as filtering and purifying the water from Ba Le well, making the dough, molding the cake, making fillings, steaming and making the sauce.
+White rose is served with crispy deep-fried onion, chopped green onion and dipping sweet and sour fish sauce.

 4. Banh Dap

 Banh Dap is one of the cheapest but the most delicious dishes in Hoian.
 It’s just a tender chewy round wet rice paper and a thin layer of peanut oil and chopped green onion in the middle of 2 crispy Vietnamese grilled rice crackers.
 The cake is served with a very special dipping macerated shrimp and fish paste.
-To eat, dinner use his hand to push the cracker onto the plate and make an interesting sound.
+To eat, dinner uses his hand to push the cracker onto the plate and make an interesting sound.

 5. Stir-fried Baby Basket Clams with Crackers

 Baby basket clam is a healthy ingredient and very popular in Central Vietnam, especially in Hue and Hoian.
 Coming to the ancient town is a big chance to enjoy fantastic Stir-fried Baby Basket Clams with Crackers.
-The baby basket clams is topped with peanuts, fresh smelling herbs and crispy deep-fried shallot.
+The baby basket clams are topped with peanuts, fresh smelling herbs, and crispy deep-fried shallot.
 Just use a spoon to put clams and others onto a piece of Vietnamese rice crackers and tuck in.
 You’ll feel the amazing taste ever.